At its core, Augmented Reality allows you to overlay digital content over the physical world to give an enhanced visual experience.

 This allows the uses to view AR content with their naked eyes without needing any external head-mounted AR glasses or handheld AR-enabled devices (smartphones).

-There are a number of advantage of projection-based AR compared to traditional methods.
+There are a number of advantages of projection-based AR compared to traditional methods.

 First and foremost, you don’t experience any AR fatigue as there is no extra gear weighing you down.